kaltura/media-server/Installation.md

   - Create @WOWZA_DIR@/conf/oflaDemo directory
   - Copy @WOWZA_DIR@/conf/Application.xml to @WOWZA_DIR@/conf/oflaDemo/Application.xml.
  - Configure @WOWZA_DIR@/conf/oflaDemo/Application.xml
  - /Root/Application/Name - oflaDemo
  - /Root/Application/AppType - Live
  - /Root/Streams/StreamType - live-record
  - /Root/Streams/StorageDir - @WEB_DIR@/content/webcam
  - /Root/Transcoder/LiveStreamTranscoder - transcoder
  - /Root/Transcoder/Templates - hdfvr.xml

+ - **Note:** if you are interested in using the webcam recording with the KCW, you will have to reset the Wowza to save the recording files as FLV files.
+In order to do this:
+     - Edit the Server.xml
+     - Change the value of the tag /Root/Server/Streams/DefaultStreamPrefix to 'flv'.

 **Create transcoding template**